NTUWhitefox/2025-DRL-Final-Transformer-Newenv/README.md

 Note here that we assume a CUDA version 11.3 for GPU-based training.
 To disable the GPU usage or upgrade the dependency, you will need to modify `requirements.txt`.

+The environment require gym 0.21.0.
+The installation of this gym version may be broken and I recommed to use this configuration
+`pip install setuptools==65.5.0 pip==21`
+`pip install wheel==0.38.0`

 ## Training
 During training, we use [Weights and Biases](https://wandb.ai/) to checkpoint and monitor the agent.